List of colonial buildings in Medan: Modernism (1920s-1940s)

 This period saw the emergence of Modernism and its varieties, namely Art Deco, Nieuwe Bouwen, Amsterdam School and other variations.
 Art Deco evolved from earlier Dutch Rationalism.
 The form is symmetrical and exudes technological progress and glamour, with rich colors and bold geometric shapes.

 In the following period between the late 1930s and 1940s, Art Deco evolved into a new style known as Nieuwe Bouwen (the Dutch term for Modernism) or Functionalism.
 Instead of creating decorative styles on the facade, the architect creates style in the clear arrangement of space.
 These Nieuwe Bouwen buildings were less symmetrical and more expressive in form, using simple universal form such as cylinders or tubes, apparent in buildings such as the de Rex cinema building, now the Ria Restaurant (which was clumsily restored as an Art Deco style building) and the new building of the Medan railway station.
 Architect J.M.
 Groenewegen has made his mark on many of Medan's Nieuwe Bouwen buildings.

 Medan also became the ground for the implementation of Amsterdam School-styled buildings not found in many parts of Indonesia.
 The St. Elizabeth's hospital (1929) by J.M.
 Groenewegen and the original plan of Centrale Pasar (destroyed in a fire) show the influence of the Amsterdam School.

-Decline

-Despite the abundance of Dutch colonial architectural heritage in Medan, colonial buildings are being demolished at an alarming speed.
-Non-governmental organizations claimed that almost 90 percent of the 42 protected buildings had either been demolished or modified, despite provincial ruling No. 6/1988 which bans the modification of these buildings.
-73 buildings had not yet been protected, one example is the Mega Eltra building, constructed in 1912.
-It has since been demolished.
-Other heritage buildings that have been demolished are the Kerapatan building on Jl.
-Brig.
-Jen.
-Katamso, a bank building on Jl.
-Pemuda and the Public Works office on Jl.
-Listrik.
-The lack of city planning by the city's officials and the minimal awareness of history in Medan has caused many Medan colonial buildings to be demolished.